-Selected policy Selected specific Priority Justification for selection objective or selected objective Interreg-specific objective 2.
-A greener, low- (iv) promoting climate 1 Greece - Bulgaria CBC area covers a variety of landscapes and morphology types, from carbon transitioning change adaptation, risk mountains of the border line to the plain areas of the riverbeds and the coastal areas of the towards a net zero prevention and disaster North Aegean.
-This diversity is associated to climatic threats, as it makes the area sensitive to carbon economy and resilience. a variety of natural disasters.
-The area has high vulnerability in floods, forest fires, landslides, resilient Europe by Toomories. droughts, erosion.
-Border Orientation Paper indicated two relevant needs: a) invest in joint promoting clean and climate change adaptation and mitigation, with a strong focus on sustainable and eco-friendly fair energy transition, measures (such as flood plains and reforestation) and b) develop further cooperation on risk green and blue prevention and rapid response management, examine ways to establish joint emergency investment. the , services (i.e. reduce the current obstacles).
-Territorial analysis also suggests the need for circular economy, supporting the resilience of economic sectors affected by climate change of CBC interest such climate change as tourism and agri-food. mitigation and Bilateral cooperation for integrated prevention, control and confrontation of climatic threats will adaptation risk enhance effectiveness and efficiency that will be reflected in the ecology, economy, and social prevention and capital. management, and Focus should be given on risk management and prevention based on the competences and sustainable urban responsibilities as stipulated in national strategic documents and interoperability of prevention mobility ('PO 2') The state of the s and management of climatic risks measures.
+Reference: Article 17(4)(c Table 1 3) Selected policy objective or selected Interreg-specific objective Selected objective specific Priority Justification for selection 2.
+A greener, low- carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation risk prevention and management, and sustainable urban mobility ('PO 2') (iv) promoting change adaptat prevention and resilience.
+1 Greece - Bulgaria CBC area covers a variety of landscapes and morphology types, from mountains of the border line to the plain areas of the riverbeds and the coastal areas of the North Aegean.
+This diversity is associated to climatic threats, as it makes the area sensitive to a variety of natural disasters.
+The area has high vulnerability in floods, forest fires, landslides, droughts, erosion.
+Border Orientation Paper indicated two relevant needs: a) invest in joint climate change adaptation and mitigation, with a strong focus on sustainable and eco-friendly measures (such as flood plains and reforestation) and b) develop further cooperation on risk prevention and rapid response management, examine ways to establish joint emergency services (i.e. reduce the current obstacles).
+Territorial analysis also suggests the need for supporting the resilience of economic sectors affected by climate change of CBC interest such as tourism and agri-food.
+Bilateral cooperation for integrated prevention, control and confrontation of climatic threats will enhance effectiveness and efficiency that will be reflected in the ecology, economy, and social capital.
+Focus should be given on risk management and prevention based on the competences and responsibilities as stipulated in national strategic documents and interoperability of prevention and management of climatic risks measures.
 Climate Change Adaptation actions had been implemented successfully during previous Programming Periods.
 In the 2021-2027 period, the Programme will seek to further promote, extend, and capitalise successful practices that have been already tested.
 The thematic focus of the S.O. will be diversified from other forms of support (National Programmes, RRF) by addressing common threats and enhance bilateral cooperation of national systems.
 Main outcomes will be investments for climate change adaptation and risk prevention main result will be the enhancement of effectiveness in the confrontation of climatic treads from coordinated actions.
-L ocordinated detions.